learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 kubectl run laravel-kubernetes-demo --image=yourname/laravel-kubernetes-demo --port=8181 --image-pull-policy=IfNotPresent
 ```
-The above command tells Kubectl to run our demo application from the Docker image while making port 8181 available for listening.
-The last parameter of the command simply asks Kubectl to not pull the image from a registry such as Docker Hub if it exists locally which in this case it does.
-Do note that you still need to be logged on to Docker's so that Kubectl can check if the image is up to date.
+The above command tells `kubectl` to run our demo application from the Docker image while making port 8181 available for listening.
+The last parameter of the command simply asks `kubectl` to not pull the image from a registry such as Docker Hub if it exists locally which in this case it does.
+Do note that you still need to be logged on to Docker's so that `kubectl` can check if the image is up to date.

-You can check that a Pod is created for our application by running:
+You can check that a Pod is created for the application by running:

 ```bash
 kubectl get pods